 2. Marketing and communications for your campus recruiting strategy

-Build relationships with potential college students through social media.
+2.1.
+Build relationships with potential college students through social media

-Through effective use of social media channels, a company can build and nurture close relationships with potential college candidates, welcome them into your community and make them feel excited about a future at your organization.
+If effectively implementing campaigns on various social media channels, companies can establish and maintain close relationships with college students or grads, thus help them understand more about the organization and its environment and culture.
 And by building a deep understanding of the interests and motivations of potential students, recruiters can gain valuable insight into exactly what types of content to convey, and at what stage of their recruiting journey to do so.

-Create content that are useful for college students for career orientation.
+2.2.
+Create content that is useful for college students for career orientation

 Also, use young professionals to connect and engage with students.
 Send young professionals or alumni on-campus and encourage them to engage and connect with students.
 Let them tell positive and compelling stories about their experiences and careers at your organization.
 Allow students to job shadow and witness the daily operations at your company to help them get a better insight into the job and experience the work environment.

-Make your content accessible on mobile devices with ease, as that’s the tool the young generation use to find career opportunities.
+Make your campus recruiting strategy mobile-first.
+That starts with creating content accessible on mobile devices with ease, as that’s the tool the young generation use to find career opportunities.
 It is a fact that 70% of all job searches start on Google.
 So leverage search engine optimization for keywords and post content on social media, including your blog, LinkedIn, Facebook pages and Twitter.

 As you’re putting information out there, you also need to promote your reputation and talent brand by frequently refreshing your content and controlling what is being communicated about your company on sites like Glassdoor.
 Addressing negative reviews is just as crucial as encouraging your employees to write positive feedbacks and comments.

 “Keep in touch” is more than just a slogan.
 Top students are invited to the 8 to 9 events throughout the year, ranging from personal coaching events to professional workshops.
 So your goal is to stay in contact with your former interns, promote their career development and pave the way for them to join your organization at some point in the future.
 Let them know the benefits of working with your company and how you are interested in talking with them about a position once they have graduated.
-Establish email communication that include studying tips, interview etiquette advice, industry updates or even a good luck note during exam time.
+Establish email communication that includes studying tips, interview etiquette advice, industry updates or even a good luck note during exam time.
 Just as consumer brands interact with their customers on social media, connect directly with top student prospects.
-Wish them good luck prior to exams or share with them industry thought leadership pieces, to stay relevant to them.
+Send them a good-luck note before their exams or share with them valuable resources for their career and life improvement.

 Don’t just focus your attention on seniors.
 Instead, consider all students.
 It’s never too early to promote branding and market your company to the next great hire, whether they will join the company in a couple of months or a year from now.
 Campus recruiting strategy, along with employer branding strategies, need reviewing and revising annually.
 Adopt a fresh marketing strategy and increase your presence on campus will allow you and your organization to become a memorable brand to potential students.